 Once again, we find the same theme: God promises healing and rescue for those who truly pursue righteousness.

 But Christians can now celebrate, because those who have given their loyalty to Jesus and received his Spirit have the power to behave righteously and therefore receive salvation.
-For Paul, this is not a matter of “do it yourself” religion or pulling yourself up by your moral bootstraps.
-No: it’s all a gift of God which comes through the power of the Holy Spirit.
+For Paul, this is not a matter of “do it yourself” religion.
+No: it’s a gift of God through the power of the Holy Spirit.
 The righteousness that the Spirit produces is certainly not “filthy rags”!
 Rather, it’s the mark of genuine humanity, now remade in God’s image and pleasing to him in every way.

 Thanks for sharing this perspective and bringing clarity here, Joel.
 Although these days, when it comes to misunderstood – or misused – verses, Matthew 7:1 is certainly at or near the top of the list.